 Place the gelatin for 15 seconds into the microwave and mix well, then add to the chocolate and combine.

 Add half of the chocolate to the egg mixture and mix well.
 Then add the remaining chocolate and mix well again.

-Mix in about ⅓ of the whipped cream and then add fold in the remaining whipped cream in two increments.
+Stir in about ⅓ of the whipped cream into the chocolate mixture.
+Then fold in the remaining whipped cream in two increments.

 Hint: make sure that the water in the double boiler never comes to a hard boil.
 Keep it on a light simmer.
 Also make sure that your bowl does not touch the water in the pot, this could cause the eggs to scramble.

-Make this recipe your own by adjusting to your taste or nutritional preferences.
+Make this chocolate Bavarian cream your own by adjusting to your taste or nutritional preferences.